-Manager permissions are available on all current Gusto plans—legacy plan options have varied availability to this feature.
+Manager permissions are available on the Plus or Premium plan—legacy plan options have varied availability of this feature.
+Admins can upgrade their plan at anytime.

 For now, manager permissions are set at the global level and apply for all managers at your company.
 If you want to set up specific permissions by user, you can explore setting them up as an admin with specific role permissions.